Skip to main content

 SHA-256 properties:

-1. Deterministic - Same input always produces same hash
+1. Deterministic — Same input always produces the same hash

-2. Collision-resistant - Different inputs produce different hashes (with negligible probability of collision)
+2. Collision-resistant — Different inputs produce different hashes (negligible collision probability)

-3. Uniform distribution - Hash outputs are uniformly distributed
+3. Uniform distribution — Hash outputs are uniformly distributed, so bucket assignments are well-spread

 Proof of Determinism